Select Drives

 Purpose and Design

 This RAID calculator is designed to help Synology NAS users, IT professionals, and storage enthusiasts plan their storage configurations.
-It extends the capabilities of the official Synology RAID calculator by supporting larger disk sizes, up to 30TB.
+It extends the capabilities of the official Synology RAID calculator by supporting larger disk sizes (up to 36TB in preset options), plus the ability to add any custom drive size you need for future-proofing and testing scenarios.

 Key Features